 Other agents used in the treatment of osteoarthritis include duloxetine and hydroxychloroquine.
-These agents are not approved by the Food and Drug Administration for OA.
+The Food and Drug Administration does not approve these agents for OA.
 Duloxetine is sometimes tried in those who do not respond to or have contraindications to NSAIDs.
-Research has shown that these agents result in some improvement in function and a reduction in pain, but associated with significant side effects including fatigue, dry mouth, constipation, reduced appetite and nausea.
-Duloxetine has only been studied in OA in the short term (up to 13 weeks).12
+Research has shown that these agents result in some improvement in function and a reduction in pain but are associated with significant side effects, including fatigue, dry mouth, constipation, reduced appetite and nausea.
+Duloxetine has only been studied in OA in the short term (up to 13 weeks) (John Hopkins, 2018).

 Hydroxychloroquine is theorized to reduce synovitis and possibly help patients with hand arthritis.
 While it may be helpful in some individuals, research does not show it significantly improves symptoms of hand arthritis (John Hopkins, 2018).